mockoon/mockoon.com/content/articles/api-guide-what-are-rest-api.md

 ### Statelessness

-Statelessness means that the server or the API should retain no session information.
+Statelessness means that **the server or the API should retain no session information**.
 Each transaction between the client and the server will contain the necessary data to be understood in isolation without the context from previous communications.
 The best example is the necessity to be authenticated to perform any change in the API or the data storage: each communication will contain the necessary credentials to authenticate the consumer.

 ### Cacheability

-To improve the API server scalability and performance, it must inform the client if the resource or data is cacheable or not.
+To improve the API server scalability and performance, it **must inform the client if the resource or data is cacheable or not**.
 It prevents the client from using stale data, but it also allows it to reuse existing data again if it is still up-to-date, thus reducing the volume transferred.

 ## Overview of a REST API call